MicrosoftDocs/learn/learn-pr/github/codebase-representation-codeql/includes/3-run-codeql-database.md

-Now that you've extracted your code to a database, You can analyze it using CodeQL queries.
+Now that you've extracted your code to a database, you can analyze it using CodeQL queries.
 GitHub experts, security researchers, and community contributors write and maintain the default CodeQL queries.
 You can also write your own queries.

 You can use CodeQL queries in code scanning analysis to find problems in your source code and to find potential security vulnerabilities.
 You can also write custom queries to identify problems for each language that you use in your source code.